Neural Optimal Transport with General Cost Functionals: Experimental Illustrations

-\textbf{Results.} Qualitative results are shown in Figure \ref{fig:hard-case}; FID, accuracy -- in Tables~\ref{tab:FID} and \ref{tab:accuracy}, respectively.
+\textbf{Results.} Qualitative results are shown in Figure \ref{fig:hard-case}; FID, accuracies -- in Tables~\ref{tab:FID} and \ref{tab:accuracy}, respectively.
 To keep the figures simple, for all the models (one-to-one, one-to-many), we plot a single output per input.
-For completeness, we show \underline{multiple outputs} per each input for our method and \underline{ablation study} on $Z$ size in Appendices \ref{sec-appendix-stochastic} and ~\ref{sec-appendix-zablation}.
+For completeness, in Appendices \ref{sec:additional_vis}, \ref{sec-appendix-stochastic} we show \underline{multiple outputs} per each input for our method, and in Appendix \ref{sec-appendix-zablation} we provide \underline{ablation study} on $Z$ size.
 Our method, general discrete OT and OTDD, use 10 labeled samples for each class in the target.
 Other baselines lack the capability to use label information.

-As seen in Figure \ref{fig:hard-case} and Table~\ref{tab:accuracy}, our approach using our cost $\mathcal{F}_{\text{G}}$ preserves the class-wise structure accurately with just 10 labelled samples per class.
+As seen in Figure \ref{fig:hard-case} and Table~\ref{tab:accuracy}, our approach preserves the class-wise structure accurately with just 10 labelled samples per class.
 The accuracy of other neural OT methods is around $10\%$, equivalent to a random guess.
 Both the general discrete OT and OTDD methods do not preserve the class structure in high dimensions, resulting in samples with poor FID, see table~\ref{tab:FID}.
 Visually, the OTDD results are comparable to those in Figure 3 of \citep{alvarez2021dataset}.